 DOS used for this model was called IBM KDOS 3.30.
 KDOS was originally used for

 IBM Japan's proprietary systems called "Multistation 5550".
 For detailed

 5570-S was not usually included in the system compatibility list for some

 latest MCA options and software while 5570-T/V are listed.
 I suspect it is

-The Stock Video Adapter (though it was provided as an Option) is consisted
+The Stock Video Adapter (though it was provided as an Option) consists

-with three PCBs and requires two MCA slots (one is AVE 16bit and the other is
+of three PCBs and requires two MCA slots (one is a 16-bit AVE slot and the

 According to the system guide issued on Jun.1997, 5570-S0A was specified as

 ||2MB (Max 16MB, 4MB max on the planar)